flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 ### Working with JaxSimulationData

-The `jax`-compatible `JaxSimulationData` sublcasses is more similar to the regular `SimulationData` with just one key difference:
+The `jax`-compatible `JaxSimulationData` subclasses is more similar to the regular `SimulationData` with just one key difference:
 `JaxSimulationData` has `.data` and `.output_data` tuples for storing the `MonitorData` and `JaxMonitorData` corresponding to the respective `.monitors` and `.output_monitors` in the original `JaxSimulation`.
 Similarly, it has `@properties` of `.monitor_data` and `output_monitor_data` for generating dictionaries mapping the monitor names to these quantities.

 It is worth noting that the `__getitem__` method is overwritten to select by monitor name from both of these tuples, so the user doesn't need to know the previous information to work with it using eg. `sim_data['mode']` if desired.